 Today is a special day, because you are about to read my diary.
 Ha, no, not that diary (I know, bummer)… I’m talking about my diet and exercise diary.
 I would call it a journal, but it’s more personal, not to mention I write and say the word “journal” all the time because I’m a journalist.
 Ya feel me?

 My diary is really just a free app called MyFitnessPal, which I have been using for nearly a whole month now.
-My doctor (who’s also my aunt– check her out on Cleveland Magazine’s Top Doctors list for the third year in a row!) recommended it to me, and I love it.
-All you have to do is set up a quick, super simple profile— and track every morsel of food that you eat.
+My doctor (who just Cleveland Magazine’s Top Doctors list for the third year in a row!) recommended it to me, and I love it.
+All you have to do is set up a quick, super simple profile and track every morsel of food that you eat.
 And track your exercise.
 It sounds annoying to have to do, but trust me, it takes literally a minute of your time.
 Compare that to how many hours we spend scrolling through social media each day.
 There’s really no excuse for me to not log what I’m eating when MyFitnessPal is right next to the other apps!

 Tracking everything into this small-yet-mighty diary took about a week to become a habit.
 I’ll admit to you right now that I’m a boredom/stress eater, so initially it was incredibly difficult (and kind of defeating) to have to stop on my way to the pantry or fridge and think wait, I’m going to have to log this.
 And I don’t believe in swearing off anything completely, so I just eat less of that junk food I’m craving by measuring out the actual portion on the package.
 Perspective is everything, people!

 Here are some of the best features of MyFitnessPal: